Karatsu Matsuura Tomb Sites: Hayamajiri Dolmen Cluster

 The Hayamajiri Dolmen Cluster (葉山尻支石墓群, Hayamajiri Shisekibo-gun) is a group of dolmen graves in the Handa neighborhood of the city of Karatsu, Saga Prefecture Japan.
 The cluster is located at the northern end of a hill about 30 meters above sea level that extends north from Mount Iimoriyama.
-The site is comprised mainly of dolmens and jar burial mounds from the end of the Late Jōmon period to the middle Yayoi period.
+The site is consisted mainly of dolmens and jar burial mounds from the end of the Late Jōmon period to the middle Yayoi period.
 It was discovered in 1951, and archaeological excavations began the following year, resulting in the confirmation of six dolmens, 26 jar burial mounds, and one kofun burial mound.
 The dolmens all have granite upper stones supported by six to eight supporting stones, and the interiors consist of pit graves and jar burials.
 Dolmen No. 1, the northernmost of the cluster, contains six jar burial mounds from the middle Yayoi period, and tubular beads were found as grave goods.
 This site was the first dolmen to be academically surveyed in Japan, and was designated a National Historic Site in 1966 due to its importance in researching the connection between the Yayoi period burial customs and those of the Korean peninsula, as the dolmen burial system is thought to have been introduced to the Japanese archipelago from Korea.
 The site is about a 10-minute drive from Karatsu Station on the JR Kyushu Karatsu Line.